itsranasalah/itsranasalah/README.md

 <h2 align="center"> Curious, Determinate and Passionate about coding!</h2>
 * 📗 I’m currently enrolled in ALX SE (Full Stack 12-months) Programme <br>
-     - Using Shell and Git at the monent <br>
      - Going through the foundations of computer science <br> <br>
 * :computer: Planning on specializing in the Back End! <br><br>
 * :runner: Goals : Mastering coding and do some freelancing projects <br><br>